mmoayyed/mmoayyed.github.io/_posts/2017-10-07-webflow-extcfg.md

 tags:       ["CAS 5.2.x", "Spring Webflow"]
 ---

 Unlike previous versions, CAS 5 attempts to automate all required Spring Webflow changes on a per-module basis.
-This aligns well with the new `IDD` (Intention-Driven Development) model where all one should have to do is, declare the appropriate module in the build script...and viola.
+This aligns well with the new `IDD` (Intention-Driven Development) model where all one should have to do is, declare the appropriate module in the build script...and voilà.
 CAS will take care of the rest.

 You may ask: Wait!
 What's really happening?
 How can it accomplish everything that we had to apply manually before?
 Why am I being asked to do less work?
 What exactly do the CAS internals look like?
 Did machines finally take over?
 Most importantly, Turkey's [tombili](http://ind.pn/2dsJ0iV) died?!